sajanajk/eleventyone/src/site/index.md

 ---
 title: Jay Kalansooriya | Wordsmith
-subtitle: Freelance Writer & Content Strategist
+subtitle: Freelance Writer & Content Strategist Specialized in Startups & SMEs.
 layout: layouts/base.njk
 ---

-## This site is a starting point
+## What am I capable of?

 From this point we should already have: